ncase/anxiety/scenes/act2.md

 `bb({body:"two_up", eyes:"shock", mouth:"normal"})`

-b: Human, we need to run away from these dopamine-zombies before they turn us into one of them!
+b: Human, we need to run away from these pleasure-zombies before they turn us into one of them!

 ```
 _.a2_second_danger = 'zombies';
 _.a2_attack_2 = "alone";
+_.a2_hoodie_callback = "zombies";
 ```

 (#act2c)